dronir/VaisalaListener/README.md

   it yields it onwards and starts reading more.
 - The _writer_ gets the data from the listener, and would write the data onto a local drive, if turned on in the config.
-This part is currently not implemented since it was not needed, and it simply gets the data from the listener.
+This part is currently not implemented since it was not needed, and it currently just gets the data from the listener and passes it on unchanged.
 - The next step is the _broadcaster_.
 This essentially creates a server similar to the weather station's own TCP/IP broadcast for mirroring, serving the data to connected clients.
 - The _parser_ takes the data, which so far is in the format used by the weather station,